Best Way to Apply Polyurethane to Floors: A Comprehensive Guide

 1. Polyurethane:

 • Type: Choose between oil-based and water-based polyurethane based on your needs.
-Oil-based offers a warm, amber finish, while water-based dries faster and has less odor.
+Oil-based provides a warm, amber finish, while water-based dries faster and has less odor.

-• Quantity: Ensure you have enough polyurethane to cover the entire floor, considering multiple coats.
+• Quantity: Ensure you have enough polyurethane to cover the entire floor, factoring in multiple coats.

 2. Applicators:

-• Brushes: High-quality, natural-bristle brushes for oil-based polyurethane or synthetic-bristle brushes for water-based polyurethane.
+• Brushes: High-quality, natural-bristle brushes for oil-based polyurethane or synthetic-bristle brushes for water-based options.

 • Lambswool Applicator: Ideal for large areas, providing a smooth, even application.

-• Foam Brushes: Useful for edges and corners where precision is needed.
+• Foam Brushes: Useful for edges and corners requiring precision.

 3. Sanding Tools: